1. Foreword

 3.6.1.
 DEFAULT capabilities

-The default capabilities that are allowed via the restricted SCC are as follows. https://github.com/cri-o/cri-o/blob/master/internal/config/capabilities/capabilities.go
+The default capabilities that are allowed via the restricted SCC are as follows (see default cri-o Linux capabilities)

 • "CHOWN"